How we protect insurance contact centres

 Just how bad is it?

-One leading insurance company knew they had some fraud in the contact centre.
+One leading insurance company knew their contact centres received some suspicious calls.
 They just didn’t know how big the problem was, so Smartnumbers helped them evaluate it.

-The company started with a small project to monitor incoming calls for motor insurance polices over a period of 10 weeks.
+The company asked us to help them monitor incoming calls for new motor insurance policies.

-• Previously unknown fraud was uncovered and new fraudsters discovered
+• Previously unknown fraud cases were uncovered and new fraudsters discovered

-• Calls received from fraudsters who are known by large retail banks using the platform
+• Some of the fraudsters discovered were also known by large retail banks using the platform

 icon-arrow-right icon-cross